MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 The WinDbg Preview is the next generation debugger with a contemporary interface.
 Windows now load asynchronously and can be canceled - When you run another command, WinDbgNext will stop the loading of your locals, watch, or other windows.

-The UI has been completely rewritten using the Microsoft Windows Presentation Foundation (WPF)and Microsoft Extensibility Framework (MEF).
+The UI has been completely rewritten using the Microsoft Windows Presentation Foundation (WPF) and Microsoft Extensibility Framework (MEF).
 WinDbgNext is built on top of the debugger engine - dbgeng, and is structured to be highly componentized, with very low coupling between components.
 Components are composed primarily using MEF.
 The async/await pattern (Task Asynchronous Pattern) is used extensively for asynchronous queries to the debugger with a simple threading model.

-> TBD I think the debugger user may be interested in a few sentences in the technology design choices that were made, but let me know if this text looks OK.
+> TBD I think the debugger user may be interested in a few sentences in the technology design choices that were made, but let me know if this text looks OK, we can pull it.

 ![Main screen in debugger](images/windbgx-main-menu.png)